BrightspaceUI/button/README.md

 </head>
 ```

-Include the `vui-floating-buttons` container at the bottom of the page, and add your workflow buttons:
+Include the `vui-floating-buttons` container at the bottom of the page, and add your workflow `button` elements:

 ```html
 <body>